JorgeLGonzalez/dungeoncrawl/README.md

 The fix is simple (see `will_be_occupied`).
 The 'chasing' system keeps track of the planned moves for each monster and ignores any new moves to a position that will be occupied based on the accumulated planned moves.

 Note that a more elegant solution would probably be to check for future position occupation rather than current occupation instead.
 As things stand now, a monster is unable to move to a position currently occupied by another monster even though the second monster may end up anyway moving out of it in the turn.

+## Issue (Resolved): items hide monsters

+Annoying that monsters may disappear behind items.
+Think this is because monsters and items are all rendered in entity_render which simply loops through all entities (including the player).
+We could ensure items are rendered first, that should fix it.

+Resolved by adding a render order field to the Render component and then using it to order in which the entities are drawn in entity_render.